benjamin-hodgson/benjamin-hodgson.github.io/drafts/2022-06-01-going-cubical.md

 The Roadmap
 -----------

-One of Homotopy Type Theory's shortcomings was that it didn't make a good basis for a programming language --- you couldn't build a theorem prover out of it.
-Cubical Type Theory is an attempt to solve that.

 Homotopy Type Theory is built on the intuition that types behave like topological _spaces_.
 Members of a type correspond to (0-dimensional) points in a space.
 If two values are equal, we say that those points are connected: equalities between values in a type correspond to (1-dimensional) lines between points in a space.
 Since equalities are themselves elements of a type, you can have identifications between them --- 2-dimensional surfaces between lines, 3-dimensional volumes between surfaces, and so on.
 (Algebraically, this structure is called an _∞_-groupoid --- see [the second half of this lecture](https://youtu.be/ow91cvfR-VY?t=2329) from Robert Harper for a detailed and amusing explanation.)
 Types in type theory behaved like spaces all along, but for a long time the correspondence wasn't very interesting because there was only one variety of path (namely `refl`).
 Eventually folks realised that we could make the structure more interesting by adding new paths, and HoTT was born.

+One of Homotopy Type Theory's shortcomings was that it didn't make a good basis for a programming language --- you couldn't build a theorem prover out of it.
+Cubical Type Theory is an attempt to solve that.

 Cubical Type Theory takes the types-as-multidimensional-spaces interpretation literally.
 In HoTT, the spatial interpretation was an emergent phenomenon --- equalities happen to _behave_ like paths and so we say they _are_ paths.
 CuTT flips that on its head; we're going to take the notion of a path as a primitive and bolt behaviours on to allow us to use paths as equalities.

 Concretely, the main innovation of CuTT is to start with a new type `I` (for _interval_) representing the (continuous) set of real numbers between 0 and 1.
 We can then represent a line in a type `A` as a (continuous) function `I -> A`.
 A line between lines would be a function `I -> (I -> A)`, but if you uncurry that you'll find that we're talking about a 2-dimensional square `(I, I) -> A`.
 3-dimensional cubes are 3-argument functions `I -> I -> I -> A`.
 Everything in CuTT is a cube!
-Variables of type `I` are called _dimension variables_; a value mentioning _n_ dimension variables represents an _n_-dimensional cube.
+Variables of type `I` are called _dimension variables_; a term mentioning _n_ dimension variables represents an _n_-dimensional cube.[^1]

+[^1]: I was playing fast and loose with the terminology above, so let me clean up my mess in this footnote.
+A term of type `A` mentioning a free dimension variable represents a 1-dimensional line in `A`.
+If you lambda-abstract that free dimension varible, you'll get a (closed) term of type `I -> A` --- a 0-dimensional point in `A`'s path space.
+It corresponds to the original line in `A` but it's not strictly the same thing.
+The type of paths `I -> A` lets us talk about terms with free dimension variables as first-class things, just as the type of functions `A -> B` lets us talk directly about terms with free `A`-variables.

 PICTURE - mapping out of the interval

 Well, we call them cubes, but you shouldn't necessarily visualise them as ordinary cubes in Euclidean space like dice.
-In general these cubes might be folded up and twisted around in an interesting way, depending on the topology of the type they live in.
-You can stitch cubes together to get a higher-dimensional cube; you can pinch two corners of a cube together; you can stretch a cube out and loop it around on itself.
+In general these cubes might be folded up and twisted around in an interesting way.
+You can stitch cubes together to get a higher-dimensional cube; you can pinch two corners of a cube together into one; you can stretch a cube out and loop it around on itself.

 I mentioned bolting behaviours on to paths.
-The bolted-on behaviours are called the _Kan operations_, and they allow us to treat paths like equalities: you can coerce a value from one end of a line to the other, and you can compose lines end-on-end to get a longer line.
+The bolted-on behaviours are called the _Kan operations_, and they allow us to treat paths like equalities: there's a Kan operation to coerce a value from one end of a line to the other, and another to compose lines end-on-end to get a longer line.
 Every type in CuTT is required to support the Kan operations; as long as all the types in the system are sufficiently well-behaved then we can treat these `I -> A` paths as if they were equalities and use them to implement HoTT.

 The notion of a _continuous_ interval made me nervous at first.
 Computers are digital and aren't naturally given to representing continuous data!
 For example, it wouldn't be right to use a `float` to represent a point in the interval --- floating point numbers aren't continuous, they're just very close together.